shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-auction-service-charge-mechanics.md

 ---
 title: Microsoft Invest - Buyer Auction Service Charge Mechanics
-description: In this article, understand what Buyer Auction Service Charge (BASC) is, how it is calculated, and how it is charged by Xandr. ms.date: 10/28/2023
+description: In this article, understand what Buyer Auction Service Charge (BASC) is, how it is calculated, and how it is charged by Microsoft Advertising. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Buyer auction service charge mechanics

-When purchasing inventory with Xandr, the buyer may be charged the Buyer Auction Service Charge (BASC) specified in its contract.
+When purchasing inventory with Microsoft Advertising, the buyer may be charged the Buyer Auction Service Charge (BASC) specified in its contract.
 BASC is quoted as a percentage of Media Cost.
-Xandr can apply this charge in one of two ways, either as a fee or a deduction.
+Microsoft Advertising can apply this charge in one of two ways, either as a fee or a deduction.
 Which of the two is being used will be specified in the contract.

 ## Fee

 In this case, the BASC is charged separately from Media Cost.
 Note that these fees will NOT affect or be deducted from Media Cost budgets.
-As a result, the total amount Xandr will invoice for at the end of a campaign (or line item) will exceed the media budget by the BASC.
+As a result, the total amount Microsoft Advertising will invoice for at the end of a campaign (or line item) will exceed the media budget by the BASC.

 `Buyer Payment = Media Cost + (Media Cost * Buyer Auction Service Charge %)`

 ## Deduction (or Bid reduction)

 In this case, the BASC is applied as a component of Media Cost.
-As a result, Xandr deducts its BASC from the Media Cost paid by the buyer and passes the remainder on to the seller.
-During the auction, Xandr reduces bids by the amount of each buyer's BASC before comparing bids to determine the winning price paid to the seller.
+As a result, Microsoft Advertising deducts its BASC from the Media Cost paid by the buyer and passes the remainder on to the seller.
+During the auction, Microsoft Advertising reduces bids by the amount of each buyer's BASC before comparing bids to determine the winning price paid to the seller.

 `Buyer Payment = Media Cost`